 As the years have passed, many other books (and movies) kept helping me to see life in a wide, humble, curious and compassionate way.

 I wanted to make a positive change in society, which seemed very inequitable to me, so studying Law made perfect sense.

 However, disappointed by the Brazilian Law system and aware of this inner call for wandering through different cultures, after five years of study, I got my diploma and was ready to explore the world so off to South Africa I went.

 Doing a Masters in "Human Ecology and Contemporary Social Issues" at the Nova University of Lisbon, Portugal, was an opportunity I could not refuse, and I am glad I didn't.
-It solidified my holistic understanding of the intrinsic relations between Nature, Culture and Society, and I am not afraid to say that my work as a travel and documentary photographer highly benefits from this broad perception.
+It solidified my holistic understanding of the intrinsic relations between Nature, Culture and Society, and I am not afraid to say that my work as a photographer highly benefits from this broad perception.

 I had an absolutely wonderful time there and I feel very fortunate for having had the chance to experience (and photograph) that beautiful kaleidoscope of stories, cultures, colors, landscapes and traditions.

 From March to July 2016, I cycled over 5,000km from Bogota (Colombia) to Lima (Peru), an adventure that profoundly changed me for better.

 I might be a dreamer, but I certainly would not be living such a wonderful adventure for the past decade if I had not dreamed - and believed in my skills, hard work and perseverance to make my dreams come true.
 So I take that as a compliment.
 Thank you, mom! :)

 And as Thoreau once wrote: "It's not what you look at that matters, it's what you see".